Vancouver WA Motorcycle Accident Lawyer Who Fights For Your Rights

 What does "DOT approved" mean?

-Helmets that are DOT approved are certified by the manufacture as meeting standards set forth by the United States Department of Transportation.
+Helmets that are DOT approved are certified by the manufacturer as meeting standards set forth by the United States Department of Transportation.
 All DOT approved helmets must be clearly labeled with a sticker indicating the helmet is made to DOT specifications.

 In order to help motorcyclists determine which helmets can be worn legally in the State of Washington, the Washington State Patrol publishes a “Bogus Helmet Brochure” that compares legal helmets with illegal (i.e. “bogus”) helmets.
 This brochure also contains additional information on how to properly identify whether your helmet is DOT approved.